spraakbanken/sparv-pipeline/docs/developers-guide/writing-sparv-modules.md

 ## Init File
 Each Sparv module must contain a [Python init file](https://docs.python.org/3/reference/import.html#regular-packages) (`__init__.py`).
 The python scripts containing decorated Sparv functions should be imported here.
-Module-specific configuration parameters may also declared in this file.
-Furthermore, you should also provide a short description (one sentence) for your module in the `__init__.py` file.
+Module-specific configuration parameters may also be declared in this file.
+Furthermore, you should provide a short description (one sentence) for your module in the `__init__.py` file.
 This description will be shown when running the `sparv modules` command.